Highly Luminous Supernovae associated with Gamma-Ray Bursts I.: GRB 111209A/SN 2011kl in the Context of

-Our main motivation in using this specific SLSN as a comparison in Fig. \ref{LC_bol} is that the bolometric light curve was freely available.
+Our main motivation in using this specific SLSN as a comparison in Fig. \ref{LC_bol} is that the {pseudo-}bolometric light curve was freely available.
 See G15 for a comparison to two faster SLSNe.

 Furthermore, we show a fit to the $0.3-2.2$ $\mu$m bolometric light curve using a two-component $^{56}$Ni decay model, with a high-density inner region (which is of high opacity and only dominates in the nebular phase) and a low-density outer region which dominates the early SN emission (based on \citealt{Arnett1982ApJ} and \citealt{Maeda2003ApJ}).
 As the expansion velocity of the SN could not be determined from spectroscopy because of the lack of any kind of readily detectable absorption lines (L14, G15, \citealt{Mazzali2016MNRAS}), the model assumes a typical (for a Type Ic-BL SN) expansion velocity at peak, namely $v_{\rm exp}=(21\pm7)\times10^4$ km s$^{-1}$ (close to the one used by G15 and \citealt{Mazzali2016MNRAS} for modelling as well).
 We use a grey opacity of $0.07\pm0.01$ cm$^2$ g$^{-1}$, identical to \cite{Olivares2015AA} and G15.
 The deduced values of the nickel mass created in the explosion $M_{\rm Ni}$, the ejecta mass $M_{\rm ej}$, the total kinetic energy in the ejecta $E_k$, and the mass and energy fractions of the inner component of the two-component model are given in Table \ref{SNExpPar}.
 The span of $M_{\rm ej}$ ($3.95-10.46$ $M_\odot$) and $E_k$ ($[2.26-68.33]\times10^{51}$ erg) are large because of the large error in velocity, but we note that the derived nickel mass $M_{\rm Ni}=2.27\pm0.64$ $M_\odot$ is independent of $v_{\rm exp}$.